sarapohland/parce/README.md

 ./src/comparison/overall/evaluate.sh <dataset>
 ```

 Note that you must ensure this script is executable on your machine.
 If it is not, you can use the command: `chmod +x ./src/comparison/overall/evaluate.sh`.
-This script will save a CSV file for all currentlly implemented methods to a folder called `results/<dataset>/competency/unmodified/data/`.
+This script will take several minutes to run.
+It will save a CSV file for all currentlly implemented methods to a folder called `results/<dataset>/unmodified/data/`.

 ### 4c.
 Compare competency methods for manually collected data

 After running evaluations for all of the existing UQ and OOD detection methods, you can compare them using the compare script in the overall comparison folder:

 ```
-python src/comparison/overall/compare.py --data_dir results/<dataset>/competency/unmodified/data/ --plot_dir results/<dataset>/competency/unmodified/plots/
+python src/comparison/overall/compare.py --data_dir results/<dataset>/unmodified/data/ --plot_dir results/<dataset>/unmodified/plots/
 ```

 You should specify the `data_dir` where your evaluations were saved in the previous step and the `plot_dir`, where you want the generated plots to be saved.
 This command will pull all of the CSV files from the given folder, read the results, calculate a number of performance metrics for each method, print a table comparing the methods to the terminal, and save the same table to a CSV file.
 It will also save figures of the score distributions for each method to the provided folder, along with ROC curves.